SURVIVAL GUIDE

 Your team's prototyping efforts might occur in several different workspaces, including:

 The facilities you choose to use will depend on what you require to develop a functional prototype for your project.
 Some facilities are only available during the Health Hack Weekend, while others will provide services in the weeks leading up to the event.
-Our program strongly encourages innovators to be resourceful in seekin out additional resources to facilitate the development of their prototype as necssary.
+Our program strongly encourages innovators to be resourceful in seeking out additional resources to facilitate the development of their prototype as necessary.
 Teams are expected to source their own materials for prototyping.
-Teams may contact prototyping sites to detemine whewther materials are available for use at each site.
+Teams may contact prototyping sites to detemine whether materials are available for use at each site.

 To take advantage of our partner facilities for the Health Hack Weekend, you should advise your PoC about your intention to use a particular facility by April 29 (1 week before HHW) to ensure access to the facility.
 You can also indicate what equipment/facilities you will need when RSVPing on the Health Hack Weekend event here.